piurafunk/fun-earthed-arcana/Writerside/topics/Sample-Backgrounds.md

 ## Criminal
 **Ability Scores:** +2 Dexterity, +1 Intelligence
 **Skill Proficiencies:** Sleight of Hand, Stealth
-**Tool Proficiency:** Thieves’ Tools
+**Tool Proficiency:** Thieves' Tools
-**Language:** Thieves’ Cant
+**Language:** Thieves' Cant
 **Feat:** Alert

 You learned to earn your coin in dark alleyways, cutting purses or burgling shops.
 Perhaps you were part of a small gang of like-minded wrongdoers, who looked out for each other.
-Or maybe you were a lone wolf, fending for yourself against the local thieves’ guild and older, more fearsome lawbreakers.
+Or maybe you were a lone wolf, fending for yourself against the local thieves' guild and older, more fearsome lawbreakers.

 **Equipment**
 - Crowbar
 - Dagger (2)
 - Pouch (2)
-- Thieves’ Tools
+- Thieves' Tools
-- Traveler’s Clothes
+- Traveler's Clothes
 - 16 GP

 ## Cultist